-The letters TMJ are short for of ‘tempro-mandibular joint’, which is the joint connecting your lower jaw and your skull.
+The letters TMJ are short for ‘temporo-mandibular joint’, which is the joint connecting your lower jaw and your skull.
 The movement in this joint lets you open and close your mouth and chew from side to side.

-You may find that you clench or grind your teeth, although most people who do aren’t aware of it.
-Sometimes can be caused by anxiety, but generally most people clench their teeth when they are concentrating on a task – housework, gardening, car mechanics, typing and so on.
+You may find that you clench or grind your teeth, although most people who do are not aware of it.
+Clenching can be caused by anxiety, stress, or concentrating on a task.

-If you suffer from severe headaches or neck and shoulder pain, you may not have linked this with possible jaw problems.
-Or you may keep having pain or discomfort on the side of your face around your ears or jaw joints or difficulty in moving your jaw.
-These are all symptoms of TMJ problems.
+If you suffer from severe headaches or neck and shoulder pain, you may not have linked this with possible jaw issues.
+However, these are all symptoms of TMJ problems.

 Depending on the problems you are having, it can be possible to spot the signs of an occlusal problem.
 Various muscles may be sore when tested, or the broken and worn areas of your teeth will show you are grinding your teeth – a common sign of an incorrect bite.